uridabomb/Our_3D_Project/README.md

 - Understanding the movement and structure of molecules is one of the main research areas in bioinformatics

+## Why proteins
+- Chain structure - only a finite set of points to connect each chain
+- A real world problem
+- Data already exists

 ### Printing molecules
 - Each molecule is made out of one ore more chains
 - When printing, the structure will collapse as the chains are not physically connected